oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/templates/base/alephium.config.md

 const nodeUrl: string = configuration.networks.devnet.nodeUrl
 const privateKeys: string[] = configuration.networks.devnet.privateKeys

-// Use the settings and nodeUrl to connect to the Alephium node and deploy contracts
+// Use the settings and nodeUrl to connect to the Oxygenium node and deploy contracts
 // Use the privateKeys to sign transactions
 ```